 I am also a great fan of Peter Fitzsimons and have read most of his books excluding those that involve sport in which I have no interest.
 I think Peter is a great writer because he is primarily a journalist who assembles his material in a very organised and thereby readable fashion.
 My favourite Fitzsimons book is the autobiography of his childhood that is called “A Simpler Time”.
 It is really a very moving tribute to his parents.
 If you look under this title on Amazon, you can find my five star review of this book that concludes: “When you have finished this book then you feel as though you have been touched by something really good”.
 This autobiography is right up there with Anh Do’s “The Happiest Refugee”, another great contemporary Australian.

-And so to my list, which now includes some 960 books.
+And so to my list, which now includes almost 1,000 books.
 In many instances I have just commented briefly on an author, whilst the number of books that I have read by this author will testify to my enthusiasm.
 Wishing you happy reading and, if you have something to add or some favorites of your own, why not drop a note on the Welcome Page to this website?